microsoft/AI-Robot-Challenge-Lab/README.md

     return result
     ```

-## Making your robot intelligent with Microsoft AI
+## Lab Part 3: Making your robot intelligent with Microsoft AI

 We will use Computer Vision to extract information from an image and the Intera SDK to send commands to our robot.